L3ndr1chL3ndr1an/L3ndr1chL3ndr1an/README.md

 - 🤔 I’m looking for help with HTML/CSS & Python.

-- 💬 Ask me about my music taste.
+- 💬 Ask me about anything you like.

 - 📫 How to reach me: kolibrifly@proton.me